telerik/xaml-docs/controls/radgridview/styles-and-templates/styling-mergedcell.md

 # Styling Merged Cells

 >tipMerged cells have a template structure similar to [RadGridView cells]({%slug gridview-styling-cell%}).
-You could also get check the [Template Structure of the GridViewMergedCell]({%slug radgridview-styles-and-templates-templates-structure%}#gridviewmergedcell).
+You could also read the article, [Template Structure of the GridViewMergedCell]({%slug radgridview-styles-and-templates-templates-structure%}#gridviewmergedcell).

 In this article we will discuss the following topics: